Raheem Sterling: 2016–2018: Collective and individual success

 Sterling appeared regularly for Manchester City under Pep Guardiola for the opening matches of the 2016–17 season.
 He was Premier League Player of the Month for August 2016 after he scored two goals and provided one assist in three games.
 On 21 February 2017, Sterling scored the opener before setting up a goal for Sergio Agüero in a 5–3 home win against Monaco in the Champions League.

-On 26 August 2017, Sterling scored the winner in a 2–1 away win away to AFC Bournemouth in stoppage time.
+On 26 August 2017, Sterling scored the winner in a 2–1 away win over AFC Bournemouth in stoppage time.
 He was sent off by Mike Dean with a second yellow after he celebrated among travelling supporters that had run onto the pitch.
 On 29 November 2017, Sterling scored a 96th-minute winner against Southampton in a 2–1 home win.
 He scored his eighteenth and final league goal of the season during a 5–0 victory at Swansea City on 22 April 2018, his most ever at this point in his career.